Wildflowers & Wildlife around the park

 Staying at Gracetown Caravan Park will give you the opportunity to view an abundance of seasonal wildflowers and delight at the wildlife, all at your front door.

-Kids and adults alike will love the kangaroos that freely wander around the caravan park.
-At certain times of the year mums with their joeys can be seen during early morning and evening, eating and relaxing at the grassed areas throughout the park.
+Kids and adults alike will love the kangaroos that wander freely around the caravan park.
+At certain times of the year, mums with their joeys can be seen during early morning and evening, eating and relaxing at the grassed areas throughout the park.
 Campers often comment jokingly on the thuds heard during the night as a kangaroo or two hop by.